 Note: The following switches are only available when appropriate.
-E.g. Automation Snapshop the next automation point per parameter.

-Cursor etc. not Delete Selected Points
+E.g. Automation Snapshop Cursor etc. not Delete Selected Points

-Maintain to next pointWhen ticked the parameter values at the cursor position will be maintained until the end of time(line).

-To EndWhen ticked the parameter values at the cursor position will be maintained until
+Maintain to next point When ticked the parameter values at the cursor position will be maintained until the next automation point per parameter.
+To End When ticked the parameter values at the cursor position will be maintained until the end of time(line).